Book Three – Fire – Chapter Eighteen – Sozin’s Comet, Part I – The Phoenix King

 This scene is pretty funny, I like it a lot.
 Azula looks absolutely beautiful, even as she’s obviously crazy.
-Plus we learn why she’s losing it, and she garners our temporary sympathy (and my unconditional sympathy).
+Plus we learn why she’s losing it, and she garners our temporary sympathy.
 We now know that she has sent everyone away, group by group.
 The paranoia vis-à-vis her father is interesting.
 She’s afraid that he doesn’t think she can handle the job.
-Apparently Ozai has instilled the same desire to please in both of his children, Azula is just the only one who ever manages to do it.
+Apparently Ozai has instilled the same desire to please him in both of his children, Azula is just the only one who ever manages to do it.

 So, speaking of blue, I just love seeing Azula wander around in her blue fire during this scene.
 It’s so magical.
 She really is a goddess.
-Maybe I should change the name of all of these posts to “A Love Song For Azula, With Casual Mentions Of Zuko And Why She Should Bang Him”.
+Maybe I should change the name of all of these posts to “A Love Song For Azula, With Casual Mentions Of Zuko And Why They’re In Love”.

 Azula leaves the throne room in order to get ready again for her coronation.
 She’s in front of a large mirror, asking it who is the prettiest of them all.
 It’s you, hon.
 I don’t know what room she is in.
 It isn’t square like her and Zuko’s bedrooms are.

 “All right, hair: it’s time to face your doom,” she says, lifting up a pair of scissors.
 Mwa ha ha ha.
 I wouldn’t call someone crazy if they said that, except that she might actually be trying to punish her hair for betraying her.
 I talk to inanimate objects all of the time – and imaginary readers – but I’m not actually delusional.
 I don’t think…